It hides in the shade, as the leaves dwindle down,

-The paint may be fading, but the seat is quite sound Some people sit in the shade, with barely a tear... without giving much notice, or to think of the years of a dark, tragic day, that so quickly erased an innocent child, with a sweet, gentle face
+The paint may be fading, but the seat is quite sound Some people sit in the shade, with barely a tear... without giving much notice, or to think of the years There was a black, tragic day, that cruelly erased an innocent child, with a sweet, gentle face